-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card, or how one card is compared to another.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Editor's Best Card Picks, or how one card is compared to another.
 Priceline and have not endorsed this content in any way.

 If you use Priceline.com for traveling or would like to start doing so, the Priceline Rewards™ Visa® card can help you save money on travel expenses.
 There is no annual fee, you’ll be able to earn a decent amount of bonus points, and you’ll get 5 points for every eligible purchase you make.

 - Interest Rate: 15.24%, 20.24% or 25.24% *Variable

 - Earn 5 points for every $1 spent on Priceline.com purchases